Our school receives additional funding via the Pupil Premium to help ensure that all groups of children have the opportunity to achieve well.

 The purpose of the information in the documents available to download from this page is to inform parents, carers and governors how much Pupil Premium and Sports Premium was received by Falconer's Hill Academy, how it was spent and the impact it had on pupils’ achievement.
 It also outlines the proposal for how Pupil Premium will be spent.

-A detailed breakdown of the Pupil Premium and Sports Premium plans are available to download from the left-hand side of this page.
+A detailed breakdown of the Pupil Premium and Sports Premium plans are available to download below.